-- Last year, under the guidance of the respective families, we were able to successfully develop and implement Memorial Scholarships for Jethro, Paul, Robyn and Reggie. - These awards were presented to recognize a number of different skills and attributes of these four including but not limited to art, sports, academics, language, and humanitarianism during Graduation ceremonies of each of the families choosing. - While we were pleased to receive funding to undertake the implementation of these awards for a second year, including having the families travel to graduation to present the awards, COVID-19 prevented this from happening.
-As such, we are working with the families to deliver these awards digitally, and are hopeful that we will be able to have the families deliver them in person when the opportunity presents itself. - The annual presentation of these awards, which allows an opportunity for the memory of these students to be celebrated each year, is contingent on funding from Ontario.
-We are hopeful that Ontario will choose to make a long-term commitment to this important initiative.
+- Under the guidance of the respective families, NNEC was able to successfully develop and implement Memorial Scholarships for Jethro, Paul, Robyn and Reggie in 2019. - These awards continue to be presented annually to recognize a number of different skills and attributes exhibited by Jethro, Paul, Robyn, and Reggie including but not limited to art, sports, academics, language, and humanitarianism.
+Each year, these awards are presented during Graduation ceremonies of each of the families choosing. - NNEC is pleased to continue to receive funding to undertake the implementation of these awards, including having the families travel to graduation to help with the presentations when they are able.
+As travel and other restrictions continue to be lifted, NNEC was excited to once again be able to present these awards in person with the help of the families this past year - As noted previously, the annual presentation of these awards, which allows an opportunity for the memory of these students to be celebrated each year, is contingent on funding from Ontario.
+While NNEC is pleased with the Ministry of Education's new three year commitment to funding these awards, we are hopeful that funding for this important activity will one day become permanent i.
+All of the Treaty Partners, including Indigenous communities and governments, Canada and Ontario, must respect the treaty rights of others and work together towards fulfilling treaty obligations;